Graphics Performance AnalyzersClose

 System Analyzer provides access to system-wide metrics for your game, including CPU, GPU, API, and the graphics driver.
 The metrics available will vary depending upon your platform, but you will find a large collection of useful metrics to help quantify key aspects of your application's use of system resources.
 Within the System Analyzer you can also perform various "what-if" experiments to diagnose at a high level where your game's performance bottlenecks are concentrated.

 If the System Analyzer finds that your game is CPU-bound, perform additional fine-tuning of your application using Platform Analyzer or one of the Intel performance optimization products such as Intel Parallel Studio or Intel VTune Amplifier XE.

-If the System Analyzer finds that you game is GPU-bound, use the Graphics Frame Analyzer for DirectX/OpenGL to drill down within a single graphics frame to pinpoint specific rendering problems, such as texture bandwidth, pixel shader performance, level-of-detail issues, or other bottlenecks within the rendering pipeline.
+If the System Analyzer finds that you game is GPU-bound, use the Graphics Frame Analyzer to drill down within a single graphics frame to pinpoint specific rendering problems, such as texture bandwidth, pixel shader performance, level-of-detail issues, or other bottlenecks within the rendering pipeline.

 - How does the Platform Analyzer help identify optimization opportunities in my game?